How To Choose An Aviation Training Organisation.

 Beware of ATO’s who promise “want to be pilots” a better chance of getting into an Airline if they first do the cabin crew member licensing programme.
 No extra recognition is given to pilot applicants if they are cabin crew members.

-Do not pay for information sessions on cabin crew member training as the syllabus is available off the South African Civil Aviation Authority’s website or you can attend free information sessions with some ATO’s.
+Do not pay for information sessions on cabin crew member training as the syllabus is available on the South African Civil Aviation Authority’s website or you can attend free information sessions with some ATO’s.
 It is also a good idea to get this information through blogs, Facebook pages or making contact with learners who have attended the training.

 On successful completion of each training module learners are issued with a certificate confirming competence.
 Learners attending the cabin crew licencing training course will be issued with a SACAA cabin crew member licence on successful completion of their training.
 Some of our soft skill training modules require submission of projects after classroom training prior to being assessed as competent.